jpf/oktane15/session-2-external-use-cases/adding-social-login-to-the-login-page.md

 look like this:

-**NOTE:** The contents of the `href` in the anchor tag ("`<a>`") will be the URL that you constructed in the "Setting up an Okta Social Authentication provider" instructions above.
+**NOTE:** The contents of the `href` in the anchor tag ("`<a>`") will be the "Social Auth Login URL" that you constructed in the "Setting up an Okta Social Authentication provider" instructions above.

     <button type="submit" class="btn btn-default">Log In</button>